2025 Legal Guide to Selling a Gun in Rhode Island (RI) for 2026

 Save the Hassle, Sell your Gun to Cash My Guns

-Just tell us which gun(s) you’d like to sell, we’ll make you an offer, and once we agree on a price, you’ll mail us your gun(s) with all expenses paid by us.
-When we receive your gun(s), we get you paid with a check in your hand within a few days.
+The reality is, you can sell your gun without leaving the house: simply tell us which firearm(s) you wish to sell, we’ll make you an offer, and once we agree on a price, you’ll mail us your gun(s) with all expenses paid by us.

 When you use Cash My Guns, you get the following unbeatable benefits!